freddiehaddad/fast-track-to-rust/src/scope_and_privacy.md

 - [E0412]: cannot find type `Interval` in this scope
 - [E0433]: failed to resolve: use of undeclared type `Interval`

+> Remember you can always use `rustc --explain EXXXX` which provides a detailed
+> explanation of an error message.

 ## Scope

 The first error indicates that the `Interval` type is not in scope.
 This is